changehero Blog

 Key Takeaways

-By definition, in a futures contract, two parties agree to buy or sell a specific asset, such as Bitcoin, at a predetermined price and date in the future.
+By definition, in a futures contract, two parties agree to buy or sell a specific asset at a predetermined price and date in the future.
 Futures contracts have specific details such as the underlying asset (e.g., Bitcoin), contract size, expiration date, and settlement method.
 Each exchange may have its own set of contract specifications.

-To enter one, you need to deposit an initial margin: a percentage of the contract’s notional value.
+To enter such a contract, you need to deposit an initial margin: a percentage of the contract’s notional value.
 Furthermore, to keep the position open, you need to maintain a maintenance margin.
 If the account balance falls below the maintenance margin, you may receive a margin call from the broker and even risk having your position liquidated.

 Aside from the confidence regarding where the price will go, why else would you want to consider futures?
 Futures trading can involve leverage, letting traders control a larger position with a smaller amount of capital.
 For example, if you have 10x leverage, a $1,000 investment would allow you to control a $10,000 position.
 Leverage amplifies both profits and losses.